Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -bimodules in spectra

 \paragraph{The leveled Boardman--Vogt resolution for $\Lambda$-bimodules}

 Let $\calP$ and $\calQ$ be two 1-reduced $\Lambda$-operads in spectra and let $M$ be a ($\calP$-$\calQ$)-bimodule.
-In order to get a cofibrant resolution of $M$ in the Reedy model category of ($W_{\Lambda}\calP$-$W_{\Lambda}\calQ$)-bimodules, we change slightly the construction introduced in Section \ref{SectBVBi}.
+In order to get a cofibrant resolution of $M$ in the Reedy model category of ($W_{\Lambda}\calP$-$W_{\Lambda}\calQ$)-bimodules, we make describe the $\Lambda$-structure on the construction introduced in Section \ref{SectBVBi}.
 As a symmetric sequence, we set

 where $M_{>0}$ is the bimodule obtained from $M$ by forgetting the $\Lambda$-structure.
 The subscript $\Lambda$ is to emphasize that we work in the category of 1-reduced $\Lambda$-operads.
 By definition, $W_{\Lambda}M$ inherits left and right module operations over $W_{\Lambda}\calP$ and $W_{\Lambda}\calQ$, respectively, from $W_{l}M$.